YourOnly-One/site.way/content/pages/statement-of-faith.en-ph.markdown

 <figure class="quote_box qbs_verse01 qbc_blue-midnight">
   <blockquote class="qbm_doublequotationmark">
-    <p>"For truly I say to you, until heaven and earth pass away, not one yod or one stroke shall pass from the Torah until all is accomplished."</p>
+    <p>“For truly I say to you, until heaven and earth pass away, not one yod or one stroke shall pass from the Torah until all is accomplished.”</p>
   </blockquote>

   <figcaption class="attribution_name txt_right">